 The ones who once knew, noticed the presences in memory.
 Memory both of what was and will one day be.
 Acknowledged their aliveness.
 Their realness.
 Their longing to be embodied.
 To live.
 And to die.
 Contained in the consciousness, the awareness, of existence itself.
 And they called the realm where these images dwell, Memoria.
 It is like an energy field one can learn to experience.
 That we can sense.
 And tapping into it, learning to give shape to its presences, lovingly, is the experience called imagination.
 Sometimes images appear to us.
 Perhaps because they want something from us.
 Or when they simply want to say hello.
 Like a wolf.
 Or a stooping old man inspecting a tree.

 Shape-shifting has always been a preferred language for communication between realms.
-So too dreams.
-And fantasies.
-And chance events, aka co-incidences, properly called synchronicity.
+Our dreams and our fantasies, theatres of their appearance.
+As are chance events, aka co-incidences, properly called synchronicities.
 Also illnesses.
 Including our neuroses.
 So that working with our dreams, our fantasies, and our illnesses is not about health or achieving our personal ego-goals.
-Just as understanding the meanings of synchronicity has nothing to do with manifestation of one's personal goals.
+Just as understanding the meanings of synchronicity has nothing to do with manifestation of our personal goals, nor even our personal growth.
 That would be spiritual materialism.
 A disease rampant in our world today.
-Of which the movie, The Secret, was an example.
 No, all our ‘inner work’ has but one purpose: to open ourselves to being rooted more deeply in direct experiential awareness of Memoria.
 In other words, to cultivate imagination.

 I make my way out of the forest, again struck by how deeply my being feels nourished.
-Which holds an interesting paradox, for things that nourish us deeply may be viewed as ‘mood-altering substances’.
-I drive out relishing the sense of a whole day, freshly awaiting me.
+Which holds an interesting paradox, for things that nourish us deeply could be viewed as ‘mood-altering substances’.
+I drive back out into the world, relishing the sense of a whole day, freshly awaiting me.
 It is still deliciously early and traffic on this Saturday morning still sparse.
-I wind down the windows, put on some gentle music, feel the cool Spring air in my hair.
+I open the sunroof, put on some gentle music, the cool spring air in my hair.
 And then I notice him.
 A man, an older man, in brown-green clothes and a long cane in one hand.
 Looking up, inspecting something in a tree at the side of the road.